MicrosoftDocs/partner-center-pr.it-it/partner-center/billing-basics.md

 ## <a name="payment-terms"></a>Condizioni di pagamento

-I termini di pagamento sono netti 60 giorni.
-Le fatture devono essere pagate in base alla data di scadenza della fattura (60 giorni dopo la data di fatturazione) oppure l'account sarà delinquente, che può influisca sulla registrazione in CSP. È possibile riottenere tutte le funzionalità degli account sospesi quando si paga l'importo dovuto scaduto.
+Payment terms are net 60 days.
+Invoices must be paid by the invoice due date (60 days after the billing date), or your account will be delinquent, which may impact your enrollment in CSP.
+You can regain full functionality of your suspended accounts when you pay the past due amount.

 ### <a name="tax"></a>Imposta

-L'utente viene tassato in base ai dettagli, ovvero non ai clienti, in quanto la relazione di fatturazione tra Microsoft e l'utente. È possibile inviare l'ID fiscale durante il processo di configurazione dell'account o inviando una richiesta di supporto in un secondo momento.
+You are taxed based on your details, (not your customers') as the billing relationship is between Microsoft and you.
+You can submit your tax ID during the account setup process or by submitting a support request later.
 Le modifiche saranno riportate nel ciclo di fatturazione successivo.

--   Per la ritenuta e l'esenzione fiscale per le vendite, è necessario inviare la documentazione fiscale tramite una richiesta di supporto.
+-   For withholding and sales tax exemption, you must submit tax documentation through a support request.
 Le modifiche e i rimborsi appropriati saranno visibili nel ciclo di fatturazione successivo.

--   Per l'esenzione delle imposte IVA, è necessario inviare l'ID IVA (convalidato da Microsoft) tramite una richiesta di servizio.
+-   For value added tax (VAT) exemption, you must submit your VAT ID (validated by Microsoft) via a service request.
 Le modifiche e i rimborsi appropriati saranno visibili nel ciclo di fatturazione successivo.

-È possibile trovare ulteriori dettagli sulle imposte dall'ufficio fiscale locale o da Tax Advisor.
+You can find further tax details from your local tax office or tax advisor.

-## <a href="" id="licensebasedbilling"></a>Fatturazione basata su licenza
+## <a href="" id="licensebasedbilling"></a>License-based billing

-Quando si acquista un prodotto basato su licenza per conto di un cliente, è possibile scegliere di fatturare ogni mese o ogni anno.
-Se si desidera modificare la frequenza di fatturazione in un secondo momento, attenersi alla procedura riportata di seguito.
+When you buy a license-based product on behalf of a customer, you can choose to be billed monthly or annually.
+If you want to change your billing frequency at a later time, use the procedure below.

-Passare dalla fatturazione mensile alla fatturazione annuale è utile se si dispone di numerose sottoscrizioni fatturate mensilmente e si desidera allinearle a una data di fatturazione comune.
-Passare dalla fatturazione annuale alla fatturazione mensile è utile per adattare le date di fatturazione a quelle dei singoli clienti.
+Switching from monthly billing to annual billing is useful if you have numerous subscriptions that are billed monthly and you want to align them to a common billing date.
+Switching from annual billing to monthly billing is useful in tailoring your billing dates to those of your individual customers.

-Quando si modifica la frequenza di fatturazione, il termine annuale viene aggiornato in modo da riflettere la data in cui è stata modificata la frequenza di fatturazione e viene stabilita una nuova data di rinnovo.
+When you change the billing frequency, the annual term is updated to reflect the date you changed the billing frequency and a new renewal date is established.

-È possibile modificare la frequenza di fatturazione ogni volta che le esigenze aziendali cambiano.
+You can change the billing frequency whenever your business needs change.

-### <a name="billing-rules-for-annual-billing"></a>Regole di fatturazione per la fatturazione annuale
+### <a name="billing-rules-for-annual-billing"></a>Billing rules for annual billing

 -   Le sottoscrizioni sono annuali e rinnovate automaticamente.